DataDog/integrations-extras/speedtest/README.md

 2. Configure your integration similar to core [integrations][4].

-**Note**: For all hosts you need to also install [Speedtest CLI][1] on your host and accept the agreement as the Datadog Agent user prior to use, for example: `sudo -u dd-agent speedtest`.
+**Note**: For all hosts, you need to also install the [Speedtest CLI][1] and accept the agreement as the Datadog Agent user prior to use, for example: `sudo -u dd-agent speedtest`.

 ### Configuration